-We were in Southern Chile.
-I received a quick message from friends who were meeting us in New Zealand.
-They were planning to do the famous Kawarau Bridge Bungy Jump, so they naturally thought we may want to join them.
+It was a few months prior to roaming around New Zealand when I had received a quick message from friends who were meeting us there to travel around the South Island.
+They were letting me know their intentions to do the famous Kawarau Bridge Bungy Jump.
+Naturally, they thought we may want to join them.

-But Heather and I had already discussed whether or not we were going to bungy jump and we both wholeheartedly decided that this was something we were unquestionably NOT going to do.
-The whole idea of bungy jumping seemed absolutely terrifying and there was little desire from either of us to do it.
+But my wife, Heather, and I had already discussed whether or not we were going to bungy jump while in NZ.
+We both wholeheartedly decided that this was something we were unquestionably NOT going to do.

 The Message That Started It All

 Then I got the message.

 Our friends suggested that their timeslot might sell out soon and that we’d need to book now if we wanted to do it with them.
 The pressure was on to book it and a number of factors began to sway my once firm stance of not bungy jumping.

 This Kawarau Bridge Bungy Jump was a once in a lifetime experience.